MaisaDaoud/GeneData/README.md

 - use  Download_Analyze_TCGA.R to download and analyse the data -The code normalize the data to extract 19k+ genes from the originally 20k+, then only the def. expresessed genes (3k+) were selected.
 - we scaled [0 mean and one unit variance] the def. expressed genes across genes.
-- the code generates 3 different files: (1) scaled Normal: samplessamplesNT_scaled.csv (2) scaled tumor samples: samplesTP_scaled.csv (3) a scaled data file combining both normal and tumor samples: All_samples_scaled.csv
+- the code generates 3 different files: (1) scaled Normal samples: samplesNT_scaled.csv (2) scaled tumor samples: samplesTP_scaled.csv (3) a scaled data file combining both normal and tumor samples: All_samples_scaled.csv